Mini concept cars: Mini Traveller (2005)

 At the 2005 Frankfurt Motor Show Mini revealed a retro version of the classic "Mini Traveller" estate car.
 The Traveller concept had a stretched wheelbase, two side-hinged rear doors, and separate rear seats replacing the split bench seat of the standard Mini.
-At the Tokyo Auto Show, the same basic concept reappeared with some fanciful additions – a circular roof section that could be removed to form a picnic table with four folding chairs.
+At the Tokyo Auto Show, the same basic concept reappeared with additions — a circular roof section that could be removed to form a picnic table with four folding chairs.
 The rear side windows were replaced with fold-down storage containers containing cutlery, cups and plates.
-A further version was presented at the Detroit without the table and chairs but with a radically restyled interior.
-Ultimately, a production version of the Traveller concept vehicle appeared during the 2008 model year as the Mini Clubman.
+A further version was presented at Detroit without the table and chairs but with a restyled interior.
+A production version of the Traveller concept vehicle appeared during the 2008 model year as the Mini Clubman.

 Mini Crossover (2008)

 The Mini Crossover Concept was unveiled in 2008 at the Paris Motor Show.
 It was over 4 m long, with four-wheel drive, wide tyres, and a single piece rear door with a retractable rear window.
-Inside, it had a large glass ball in the centre of the instrument panel, called the 'Mini Centre Globe'; this system incorporated laser projection technology for 3D navigational routes and films.
+Inside, it had a glass ball in the centre of the instrument panel, called the 'Mini Centre Globe'; this system incorporated laser projection technology for 3D navigational routes and films.
 A production vehicle based on the Crossover Concept was launched in 2010 as the Mini Countryman.